slitsche/biosoft/content/posts/identity.md

 presence of the unique key[^1].
 With its definition no value could enter the system which does not represent the entity in the real world.
 Therefore a PostgreSQL database could act as an oracle telling always the truth.
-We would lose this valueable property if we merely had a primary key which is automatically generated.
+We would lose this valuable property if we merely had a primary key which is automatically generated.